-All organization records in paper form shall be retained for a period of seven (7) years after the date upon which they become inactive, unless a longer period of retention is required pursuant to this policy.
-Annually, records for which the seven year retention period has expired shall be destroyed in an appropriate manner, preventing the misappropriation of confidential client information or information regarding financial, personnel, or other sensitive information pertaining to the District Management Association's programs and activities.
+c.
+Employee Records

-Notwithstanding the foregoing,
+The Organization should retain certain recruitment, employment, and personnel information, including personnel files reflecting performance reviews and any complaints brought against the Organization or individual employees.
+The Organization should also keep in the employee’s personnel file all final memoranda and correspondence reflecting performance reviews and actions against that employee, including any employee responses.
+Employment applications should be retained for three years.
+Retirement and pension records should be kept permanently.
+Other employment or personnel records should be retained for at least seven years.
+Documents pertaining to compensation decisions should be retained indefinitely.
+Employee Records relevant to ongoing or potential litigation must be retained according to Section 4.0 of this Policy.

-(a) all information relating to any complaints or charges brought before a federal, state, or local governmental agency, whistleblower or other internal complaint, personnel records pertaining to a complaint, charge, compliance action, or enforcement action, and all litigation documents (e.g., briefs, correspondence, discovery materials, pleadings, notes and research, etc.) shall be retained until final disposition, including any appeals; and.
+d.
+Documents

-(b) all records necessary for the conduct of the District Management Association's business shall remain active records, including, but not limited to, records that:
+All Documents and Other Records in paper form shall be retained for a period of seven years after the date upon which they are determined to be inactive under a process overseen by the [Position Equivalent to Director of Administration], unless a longer period of retention is required pursuant to this Policy.
+After a period of two years following the date on which organization records become inactive records, they may be [converted into electronic format and [destroyed]] [relocated to offsite storage].
+Annually, records for which the seven year retention period has expired shall be destroyed in an appropriate manner, preventing the misappropriation of confidential client information or information regarding financial, personnel, or other sensitive information pertaining to the Organization’s programs and activities.

-(1) are essential to continued operations; (2) are essential to the District Management Association’s legal and
+All Documents and Other Records in paper form may be converted into electronic form.
+All Documents and Other Records in paper form may be destroyed if the organization has converted them into electronic form.
+The organization must retain the Electronic Record according to Section 5.e. of this Policy.

-financial status; (3) contain secret processes, formulas, or innovations which are not registered elsewhere or are otherwise related to trade secrets and other confidential matters; (4) are related to the District Management Association’s ownership of assets that would otherwise would be difficult or impossible to establish; or (5) are retained pursuant to a final determination or legal judgment in a legal proceeding.
-These records include, but are not limited to, the District Management Association's certificate of incorporation (and all amendments), the District Management Association's bylaws (and all amendments), the District Management Association's filings with government agencies, the District Management Association's annual financial statements, the District Management Association's copyright and trademark registration documents, and final legal judgments, settlement papers and releases pertaining to legal claims or actions in which the District Management Association was a party, the District Management Association's IRS determination letters and all correspondence relating to its tax- exempt status, minutes of meetings of the District Management Association's Board of Directors and Committees of the Board , the District Management Association's deeds, leases, mortgage and note agreements, and records pertaining to the District Management Association's merger or combination with any other entity.
+e.
+Electronic Records

-6. Organization records: Electronic records
+[NOTE: tailor to Organization’s technological capability]

-[to be appropriately revised to conform to each District Management Association’s unique electronic record retention practices]
+The retention period of an Electronic Record depends on the type of its subject matter.
+An Electronic Record shall be retained for the same period of time as would be required if it were in paper form.

-The District Management Association maintains three main categories of electronic records; they are emails, file server records, and database records:
+The Organization maintains three main categories of Electronic Records: emails, file server records, and database records [NOTE: some organizations may wish to include separate categories for records posted on blogs, websites, or messaging communications]:

-Emails and their attachments that are stored in employees' Inboxes, including any Inbox subfolders that employees may create, remain in that location for six months.
-An automatic archiving routine runs periodically that sweeps all emails older than six months into users' Archives folders, where they are stored for an additional six months.
-The same archiving routine automatically deletes any emails in employees' Archives folders that are a total of twelve months old.
-Employees who deem particular emails and their attachments as employee or organizational records which therefore require longer-term storage should save copies of them in a suitable location, such as on the file server or in a paper file in printed form.
-Such records then become subject to the retention policy as set forth in this policy.
+Emails and their attachments that are stored in employees’ Inboxes, including any Inbox subfolders that employees may create, remain in that location for six months.
+An automatic archiving routine runs every seven days that sweeps all emails older than six months into users’ Archives folders, where they are stored for an additional six months.
+[NOTE: these time periods can be tailored to a shorter or longer time based on the Organization’s technological capability] The same archiving routine automatically deletes any emails in employees’ Archives folder that are at least twelve months old.
+Employees who deem particular emails and their attachments as Client, Employee, Organizational, or Other Records which therefore require longer-term storage should save copies of them in a suitable location, such as on the file server or in a paper file in printed form.
+Such records then become subject to the retention policy as set forth in the appropriate section of this document.

 Emails and attachments that are deleted through the automatic archiving routine or that employees elect to delete manually are deleted permanently and cannot in general be retrieved (but see backup section below).